The second trimester is from 13 to 28 weeks. Often the second trimester brings renewed energy levels. Your nausea and fatigue may be easing.

 Heavy, swollen legs and ankles

-- do some foot exercises
+- try to do some foot exercises

 - rest with your feet up when you can